keu/docs/software/create-project.md

 Creating an Astro project requires the [Astro CLI](install-cli.md).

-## Step 1: Create a Project Directory
+## Step 1: Create a project directory

 Before you create a Software project, create an empty directory and open it: